 10. Build-Your-Own Greenhouse via A Beautiful Mess

-For those of you who have LOTS of time on your hands, like to garden, and maybe have reclaimed wooden windows lying around… this AMAZING greenhouse.
-This is a couple week project, but the result is so worth it.
-The hardest part of this DIY would be sourcing the materials.
+Isn’t this greenhouse gorgeous?
+For those of you who have LOTS of time on your hands, like to garden, and maybe have reclaimed wooden windows lying around… this AMAZING greenhouse is from A Beautiful Mess.
+While this may be a project that will take at least a few weeks to finish, the end result is worth it.
+The hardest part of this DIY would be sourcing the materials so if you have a stash of reclaimed wood lying around you’re already one step ahead!

-Here’s a DIY I posted after this post- DIY polymer clay earrings.
-They are so easy to make, cost under $10 in supplies and can be made in under an hour.
+As a bonus, here is a DIY for polymer clay earrings.
+They are so easy to make, cost under $10 in supplies, and can be made in under an hour without any tools.
 Check out the DIY here!

 That’s it- 10 DIYs to do when you’re stuck at home, plus one extra bonus!
-I hope this DIY ideas sparked some inspiration for you.
-If you decided to try any of these DIYs, tag me on Instagram and for more DIYs, you can check out my Pinterest board here.
+I hope these DIY ideas sparked some inspiration for you.
+If you decide to try any of these DIYs, tag me on Instagram and for more DIYs, you can check out my Pinterest board here.